How to Open a Bank Account in Spain as a Student (2026)

 Yes.
 Most Spanish banks allow non-residents to open accounts.
 You typically need passport, NIE/TIE, proof of address (empadronamiento), and proof of student status.

-Which Spanish bank is best for students?
+Which bank is best for international students in Spain?

 Do I need NIE to open a bank account in Spain?